sean3z/cncnet-api/README.md

 Development requires you to have [Ruby](http://www.ruby-lang.org/en/downloads/) and [Sass](http://sass-lang.com/download.html) installed.
 If you're on OS X or Linux you probably already have Ruby installed; test with `ruby -v` in your terminal.
 When you've confirmed you have Ruby installed, run `gem install sass` to install Sass.

 Afterwards, run `npm install` again to ensure you've installed all the devDependancies within package.json.
-Once all dependencies have been installed, run `grunt serve-app-dev` and visit [http://localhost:4007/](http://localhost:4007/).
+Once all dependencies have been installed, run `grunt serve` and visit [http://localhost:4007/](http://localhost:4007/).
 The serve-app-dev task initiates watchers on the leaderboard apis and web ui, so any changes will trigger automatic restart or compile.

 #### Debugging
 _Windows_